sebastianseilund/node-json-socket/README.md

 __Arguments__

 - port - Port to send the message to.
-- most - Host to send the message to.
+- host - Host to send the message to.
 - message - The message to send.
 - callback(err) - Will be called when the message has been sent.